LQDI - iShares Inflation Hedged Corporate Bond ETF

 What is LQDI?

 LQDI is the ticker symbol for iShares Inflation Hedged Corporate Bond ETF, an listed exchange-traded fund.
-The iShares Inflation Hedged Corporate Bond ETF seeks to track the investment results of an index designed to mitigate the inflation risk of a portfolio composed of U. S. Listed on CBOE.
+The iShares Inflation Hedged Corporate Bond ETF aims to mirror the performance of an index specifically constructed to lessen the inflationary impact on a collection of U. S. Listed on CBOE.
 LQDI is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the LQDI options snapshot look like today?